yeastrc/proxl-web-app/docs/using/intro.rst

 Sign In
 ------------------------------------
-Accessing the URL for any non-public data or the URL for the home page of ProXL will produce the password prompt below.
+Accessing the URL for any non-public data or the URL for the home page of proxl will produce the password prompt below.
 Provide your username and password to proceed.

 .. image:: /images/signin.png